AesaraB/mypaint-website/pages/design/contributing/git.md

 +++
-title = "MyPaint's Git Workflow" summary = "How  "
+title = "Git Workflow"
-mypaintver = "v3.0.0"
+summary = "How to use Git when Working with MyPaint" mypaintver = "v3.0.0"
 +++